Occupational Therapy for Teens: What Helps Day to Day

 Use these rules to decide the next step, not to diagnose your teen.

-• Green: Start OT conversations when your teen is safe, medically stable, and the same routines keep breaking down.
-Mornings turn into fights, homework stays unfinished, or self-care keeps getting dropped.
+• Green: Start OT conversations when there is no immediate medical or psychiatric crisis and the same routines keep breaking down.
+Mornings turn into fights, homework stays unfinished, or basic self-care keeps falling apart even when everyone is trying.

 • Yellow: Bring OT in while the team also sorts out other drivers.
 Anxiety, ADHD, autism, learning problems, pain, fatigue, or family stress may be affecting the same routine.